Open-Systems-Pharmacology/Suite/README.md

 ### MoBi

 [MoBi®](https://docs.open-systems-pharmacology.org/working-with-mobi/mobi-documentation) is a systems biology software tool for multiscale physiological modeling and simulation.
 Within the restrictions of ordinary differential equations, almost any kind of (biological) model can be imported or set up from scratch.
-Examples include biochemical reaction networks, compartmental disease progression models, or PBPK models.
-However, the de novo development of a PBPK model, for example, is very cumbersome such that the preferred procedure is to import them from PK-Sim®.
+Examples include *in vitro* dissolution testing, biochemical reaction networks, compartmental disease progression models, or PBPK models.
+However, the de novo development of a PBPK model, for example, is very cumbersome such that the preferred procedure is to import it from PK-Sim®.
 Importantly, MoBi® also allows for the combination of the described examples and thereby is a very powerful tool for modeling and simulation of multiscale physiological systems covering molecular details on the one hand and whole-body architecture on the other hand.

 De novo model establishment and simulation is supported by graphical tools and building blocks to support expert users.
 MoBi® uses building blocks that are grouped into [**Molecules**](https://docs.open-systems-pharmacology.org/working-with-mobi/mobi-documentation/model-building-components#molecules), [**Reactions**](https://docs.open-systems-pharmacology.org/working-with-mobi/mobi-documentation/model-building-components#reactions), [**Spatial Structures**](https://docs.open-systems-pharmacology.org/working-with-mobi/mobi-documentation/model-building-components#spatial-structures), [**Passive Transports**](https://docs.open-systems-pharmacology.org/working-with-mobi/mobi-documentation/model-building-components#transport-processes), [**Observers**](https://docs.open-systems-pharmacology.org/working-with-mobi/mobi-documentation/model-building-components#observers), [**Events**](https://docs.open-systems-pharmacology.org/working-with-mobi/mobi-documentation/model-building-components#events-and-applications), [**Molecule Start Values**](https://docs.open-systems-pharmacology.org/working-with-mobi/mobi-documentation/model-building-components#molecule-start-values), [**Parameter Start Values**](https://docs.open-systems-pharmacology.org/working-with-mobi/mobi-documentation/model-building-components#parameter-start-values) and [**Observed Data**](https://docs.open-systems-pharmacology.org/shared-tools-and-example-workflows/import-edit-observed-data).
 Building blocks out of the above-mentioned groups can be combined to [generate models](https://docs.open-systems-pharmacology.org/working-with-mobi/mobi-documentation/setting-up-simulation).
 The advantage of building blocks is that they can be reused.
 Examples: